mrdrxict/dex/README.md

 DexBridge is fully optimized for mobile devices with:

 - **Responsive Layout**: Adapts to any screen size from phones to desktops
 - **Touch-Friendly Controls**: Large buttons and inputs for easy interaction on touchscreens
-- **Mobile Navigation**: Collapsible menu for easy navigation on small screens
+- **Mobile Navigation**: Fully functional collapsible menu for seamless navigation on small screens
 - **Wallet Integration**: Seamless connection with mobile wallet apps
 - **Optimized Forms**: Form inputs and modals designed for mobile use
 - **Readable Typography**: Text sizing that works across all devices
 - **Efficient Loading**: Fast loading times even on mobile networks
 - **Compact Views**: Data tables and lists that work well on narrow screens
+- **Adaptive Liquidity Pools**: Pool cards that resize appropriately for mobile screens
+- **Mobile-First Design**: Built with mobile users as a primary consideration
+- **Consistent Experience**: Same functionality available on both desktop and mobile

 ## 📱 Usage Guide

 ### Getting Started

 1. **Connect Your Wallet**
-   - Click "Connect Wallet" in the top right
+   - Tap "Connect Wallet" in the top right
-   - Select MetaMask or your preferred wallet
+   - Select your preferred wallet (works with both mobile and desktop wallets)
    - Approve the connection

 2. **Select Network**